LexadoF/todoapp/README.md

     * Open the project folder and then navigate to the folder containing the app ``cd backend``
     * Define the .env variables, change the name of .env.example for .env and fill out the variables (DB_PASSWORD is the only optional variable)
     * Install packages ``npm install``
-    * Seed the database ``npm run seed``, executing this will create the DB and insert the corresponding test users
+    * Seed the database ``npm run seed``, executing this will create the DB and insert the corresponding test users (users are: 1. admon 2. admin  both with password 123)
     * Start the development server ``npm run dev``, executing this will start the server for local use
 - **Frontend**
     * Open the project folder and then navigate to the folder containing the app ``cd frontend``